 Now you know the different storage options available to you, which is the best for you?
-There’s no point in paying £13.99 a month for 2TB of storage if you only use it to back up your iPhone, after all.
-You should consider factors like whether you’re already getting iCloud storage full notifications, whether you use iCloud Drive to store your documents or whether you primarily use another service like Google Drive or Dropbox, and whether you’re using iCloud Drive Desktop and Documents to sync documents between multiple Macs.
+There’s no point in paying £6.99 a month for 2TB of storage if you only use it to back up your iPhone, after all.
+You should consider factors like whether you’re already getting iCloud storage full notifications, whether you use iCloud Drive to store your documents or whether you primarily use another service like Google Drive or Dropbox, if you are using iCloud Photo Library, and whether you’re using iCloud Drive Desktop and Documents to sync documents between multiple Macs.

 The above are all very important factors when considering iCloud storage options, but there’s more to it to than that.
 We break it down below.
-Read next: How to use iCloud
+For a guide to using iCloud read: How to use iCloud.

 If you’ve only got a single iOS device that you use and you don’t take many photos or videos, the free storage tier should be enough for you.
 The free iCloud storage tier can also be used by those that primarily use another cloud storage service (like Dropbox or Google Drive) for storing documents, photos and videos.